RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     -  Innocent party may choose to:
       -  Terminate; or
       -  Affirm the contract.
-    -  Process of choosing = ‘election’.
+    -  Process of choosing = 'election'.
   - Principal points to note
     -  Whether an innocent party has a right to terminate depends upon the classification of the term.
     -  If they have the right, then they may choose to terminate or affirm (See: Election)